Ijiraq

-In the Inuit religion, an ijiraq (/ˈiːjɪrɑːk/ EE-yi-rahk or /ˈiːdʒɪrɑːk/ EE-ji-rahk) is a shapeshifting creature said to kidnap children, hide them away and abandon them.
+In Inuit religion, an ijiraq (/ˈiːjɪrɑːk/ EE-yi-rahk or /ˈiːdʒɪrɑːk/ EE-ji-rahk; plural ijirait) is a shapeshifting creature said to kidnap children, hide them away and abandon them.
 The inuksuk (or inukshuk) of stone allow these children to find their way back if they can convince the ijiraq to let them go.

 Description

-In North Baffin dialects, ijiraq means Shape Shifter.
-While Tariaksuq appear like a half-man-half-caribou monster, an ijiraq can appear in any form it chooses, making it particularly deceptive.
+In North Baffin dialects, ijiraq means 'Shape Shifter'.
+While tariaksuq (shadow people) appear like a half-man-half-caribou monster, an ijiraq can appear in any form it chooses, making it particularly deceptive.
 Their eyes will always stay red, no matter what they shapeshift into.
 Their real form is just like a human, but their eyes and mouth are sideways.
-(The book of Dutch writer Floortje Zwigtman says only the shaman knows the real form of the Ijiraq).
-When you are hunting somewhere that Ijirait (plural) inhabit, you will see them in the corner of your eye for a fleeting moment (like tariaksuq, shadow people) (following another reference, you see a strange caribou in the corner of your eye instead of a normal shadow).
-If you try to observe them directly however, they are completely elusive.
-They are sometimes helpful, sometimes fatally deceptive.
+(According to the book of Dutch writer Floortje Zwigtman, only the shaman knows the real form of the Ijiraq).
+When one is hunting somewhere that Ijirait inhabit, they will see them or a strange caribou instead of a normal shadow in the corner of their eye for a fleeting moment (like tariaksuq).
+If one tries to observe them directly however, they are completely elusive.
+They are sometimes helpful; other times, they are fatally deceptive.

 Freeman's Cove

-One of the most noted places in the Arctic for sightings of these shape shifters (and tariaksuq) is the Freeman's Cove area of Tuktusirvik (place to hunt caribou), Bathurst Island.
-This rich oasis is surrounded in a horseshoe pattern by dormant volcanic mountains.
-Historically, Freeman's Cove is most notable as a stopover for the ship the Intrepid on an Arctic expedition with Edward Belcher.
+One of the most noted places in the Arctic for sightings of these shape shifters (and tariaksuq) is the Freeman's Cove area of Tuktusirvik (place to hunt caribou), Bathurst Island, a rich oasis.
+It is surrounded in a horseshoe pattern by dormant volcanic mountains.
+Historically, Freeman's Cove is most notable as a stopover for the Intrepid on an Arctic expedition with Edward Belcher.